Ali-Rahgozar/Ali-Rahgozar/README.md

 - 👋 Hi, I’m @Ali-Rahgozar
 - 👀 I’m interested in Android development using Java.
 - 🌱 I’m currently learning intermidiate skills on Android platform.
-- 💞️ I’m looking to collaborate small Android projects
+- 💞️ I’m looking to collaborate on small Android projects
 - 📫 How to reach me Email: rahgozar.afshin@gmail.com

 <!---